 The people have spoken.
 They want to grow weed in New Hampshire, and they want to use it recreationally.
 A poll by the University of New Hampshire (PDF) in October 2014 showed that 59 percent of New Hampshire adults support legalization of marijuana for recreational use.
-Actions speak louder than words, though.
-New Hampshire passed a medical marijuana bill in 2013, although it took a while to get up and running.
-Luckily it's operational now, however, so patients can get the care they need.
+Actions speak louder than words, though and in 2017, Governor Sununu decriminalized possession of marijuana up to 3/4 of an ounce, taking a small step toward legalization.
+Meanwhile, there is a medical marijuana program, so patients can get the care they need.

 New Hampshire passed a medical marijuana bill in 2013, and the program is now active.
 The program has come a long way from its earlier, shorter list of diseases and ailments covered.
 Nowadays their program currently applies to patients suffering from the following ailments:

 - Alzheimer’s disease